jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-19-follow-curiosity.md

 > I find an idea that was interesting.
 I would try to figure out that idea for myself, and then I'd figure out for myself, and I'd say, well, then I got to share this with other people.
 And I never stopped.
 That's all I did, and that's all I focused on.

-Once he recognized this and went back to just following his curiosity, the slump instantly disappeared.
+Once he recognized this and went back to just following his curiosity, the slump instantly disappeared and he started producing great work again.

 And Shaan Puri confirms: